rosualinpetru/ers/README.md

 You can execute our schemes on these datasets by executing the following command from the root directory of the repository:

 ```
-$ bash {spitz.sh, cali.sh, gowalla.sh, nh.sh} {linear, range_brc, quad_brc, tdag_src, qdag_src}
+$ bash {spitz.sh, cali.sh, gowalla.sh, nh.sh} {hilbert}
 ```

-For example, if you wish to reproduce our Range-BRC scheme experiments on the California data set, then you should run `$ bash cali.sh range_brc`.
+For example, if you wish to reproduce our Hilbe scheme experiments on the California data set, then you should run `$ bash cali.sh range_brc`.
 Each such command generates builds the index over the appropriate domain size and reports the resulting index size and setup time.
 Then it generates 100 queries and averages and reports the query response times and query sizes over these 100 queries.

-## Appendix

-### Our Environment

-The experiments in our paper were executed on Brown University's [Oscar](https://docs.ccv.brown.edu/oscar/) compute cluster.
-Oscar uses the [Slurm](https://slurm.schedmd.com/documentation.html) job scheduler for job submission.
-Each job consists of an experiment on a single scheme on a single dataset.
-To our knowledge, assigned cluster resources were exclusive to our jobs during the duration of our experiments (i.e. jobs were not preempted).

 ### License

 All code is provided as-is under the *Apache License 2.0*.
 See [`LICENSE`](./LICENSE) for full license text.

-Every source code file should be prefixed with a comment containing the following text:
+The source code from the `extensions` should be prefixed with a comment containing the following text:

 ```
-Copyright 2022 Zachary Espiritu and Evangelia Anna Markatou and
+Copyright 2024 Alin-Petru Rosu and Evangelia Anna Markatou
-               Francesca Falzon and Roberto Tamassia and William Schor

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.